micro-manager/micro-manager.github.io/_pages/editing/advanced.md

 From here, the [front matter](/editing#front-matter) and content of the new page can be populated with a text editor of your choosing.

-* Images and other media should be stored in `/path/to/imagej.github.io/media`.
+* Images should be stored in `/path/to/micro-manager.github.io/media`.
+  Non-image files, such as scripts, should be stored in `/path/to/micro-manager.github.io/media/files`.

 * Regularly save your progress with commits.
 The process of commiting your changes pushes your edits to the main branch of the repository hosted on